 FATA is an international juried exhibition open to all amateur and practising artists using textiles as their medium.

-The new Fine Art Textiles Award will recognise the creative talents and skills of a broader community of high-calibre artists and will celebrate textiles’ rightful place amongst high art.
+The Fine Art Textiles Award will recognise the creative talents and skills of a broad community of high-calibre artists (including quilters) and will celebrate textiles’ rightful place amongst high art.

 Our aim is to present work that meets the following criteria and is of a standard that:

 - would be considered as fine art and worthy of premium gallery space

 - transcends its craft or making process, standing alone as visual art.

 - is clearly rooted in and reflecting of the inspiration, source, concept or idea of the artist, with fully resolved composition.